Many people think cataracts only happen to older people. Children can get cataracts too. The name for cataracts in

 Types and Causes of Cataracts in Children Vary

-- Cataracts in a child can be congenital (present at birth) or acquired (develop after birth).
+- Cataracts in a child can be congenital (present at birth) or acquired (develop as an infant, child, or adolescent).

 - Cataracts may appear in different parts of the lens and range in size from tiny dots to dense clouds.

 Early Detection and Swift Treatment

 Children's eyes and brain are still learning to see.
 This is why distortion can lead to lazy eye in children.
-Without treatment, cataracts can cause connections that are not normal between the brain and eye.
+Without treatment, cataracts can damage connections between the brain and eye.
 Once made, these connections don't change.
 This is why finding and treating cataracts early is so important.
 It can prevent permanent vision loss in children.

 Treatment Takes a Long-Term Strategy

 Treatment depends on the type, whether in one or both eyes, and severity of the cataracts.
 But most children need surgery to remove them.
 Unlike adults with full-sized eyes, children need special surgical instruments and techniques.
 When performed by an experienced surgeon, cataract removal is generally safe.

 For most children, surgery is just the first step to fix the eyes.
 Ongoing treatment must help repair eye-brain connections.
 This involves having the proper refractive correction to focus clear images on the retina.

 Children who receive timely treatment and follow-up have a good prognosis.
 Your child may need years of vision rehabilitation to have a successful outcome.